pinapelz/discord-to-xiv/SETUP.md

 ## 3. Configure BDFireToWebsocket Plugin

-Click on the settings icon for the BDFireToWebsocket plugin in BetterDiscord in the plugins menu.
+Turn the plugin on and click on the settings icon for the BDFireToWebsocket plugin in BetterDiscord in the plugins menu.

 **Websocket Address:**, you can leave it as the default unless you know what you're doing.